Carreau/jupytercon/jupytercon.md

 --

-- Kernel Decide how to dispatch completion.
+- Kernel decides how to dispatch completion.
   - Static Analysis
   - Inspection of current state